-A major challenge for expats moving to Iran with children will be in finding a suitable school.
-Choosing the appropriate school will have a significant impact on the child’s transition to expat life in Iran.
+A major challenge for expats moving to Iran with children will be finding a suitable school.
+Not least because choosing the appropriate school will have a significant impact on the child’s transition to expat life in Iran.

 Public schools in Iran